Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             https://github.com/Sung-
                             Huan/ANNOgesic/blob/master/tutorial_data/mutation.csv
       --combine_to_one_fasta, -cm
-                            For combining all updated sequences in
-                            --mutation_table to one fasta file.
+                            Combinine all updated sequences in --mutation_table to one fasta file.
 Default is False.

 - **Output files**